-Allocated amount for eligible projects for which the loans are disbursing.
-Allocated amounts represent funding starting from the first issuance in July 1, 2019.
-Green Bond proceeds allocated to support financing of disbursements to eligible projects.
-Disbursed amounts represents those funds disbursed and expensed starting from July 1, 2019.
+1 Allocated amount for eligible projects for which the loans are disbursing.
+Allocated amounts represent funding starting from the first issuance on July 1, 2019.

+2 Green Bond proceeds allocated to support financing of disbursements to eligible projects.
+Disbursed amounts represent those funds disbursed and expensed starting from July 1, 2019.